andy1445/portfolio/index.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
 {% endcomment %}

+### Andy Gao
-The page of some CS and Math/Stat major at Purdue University.
+The page of a CS and Math/Stat major at Purdue University.

 # COMMUNICATION & PERSONAL
 The best way to contact me is by email